 Begin your dream of becoming a resident of the United States by calling Iyer PLLC at (832) 430-3167 and schedule a paid consultation.
 Se habla Español!
 See how a qualified green card lawyer in Houston can help with your application.

 Congress has also created several special categories of Green Cards for nationals of certain countries.
 For example, under the Cuban Adjustment Act (“CAA”), Cubans and their family members may obtain Green Cards, provided that the principal applicant has been admitted or paroled into the United States and has resided here for one year.
 Similarly, under the Liberian Refugee Immigration Fairness Act (“LRIF”), Liberians and their family members may obtain Green Cards, provided that the principal Liberian applicant has been continuously present in the United States since November 20, 2014.
 There are also other country-specific Green Cards

 Generally, there are two ways to obtain a Green Card: adjustment of status and consular processing.

 - Adjustment of status refers to the process by which a noncitizen obtains a Green Card without leaving the United States.

 - Consular processing generally refers to the process by which a noncitizen obtains a Green Card at the U.S. Embassy in her native country.

 Regardless of the method used, however, the ultimate result is the same: the noncitizen becomes a lawful permanent resident (“LPR”) and obtains a Green Card.

 Obtaining a Green Card and gaining lawful permanent status can be the first step in making your dreams come true.
-Whether you are just seeking a Green Card or are striving for U.S. citizenship, Iyer Immigration Law’s team can help you.
+Whether you are just seeking a Green Card or are striving for U.S. citizenship, Iyer PLLC’s team can help you.